Mobile App feature

 Notification reminder

 Once users are comfortable with the core recording flow, we introduce the character system.
-Users can customise a character that represents them in the app — making the experience feel more personal and giving the product room to grow into personalised recommendations and guidance in the future.
+Users can get a character that represents them in the app, making the experience feel more personal and giving the product room to grow into personalized recommendations and guidance in the future.

 Character